cndpost/js-idioms/Readme.md

        a) Javascript import modules from another javascript file, such as REACT:

-                   import REACT from ./react;
+                   import REACT from "./react";
-                   import REACT-DOM from ./react-dom;
+                   import REACT-DOM from "./react-dom";

        Javascript functions and variables are local to the file it is defined.
 Not accesible to other files unless it is explicitly exported from the source file, and explicitly imported from the target file.

        If a HTML files contains several javascript file like above 2.1).
-They are accessible by using the "this." prefix which is the parent object representing the parent page which includes all those script files.
+Functions defined in different files are muaccessible only if all scripts are defined in the <body> section instead of in the <header> section of the hosting HTML file.
+Or you have to use jquery prefix which is the parent object representing the parent page which includes all those script files.

       b) HTML file include javascript modules which has explicitly exported funsctions or variables: